elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### If, you want to shorten an object property and supply a value to that property, what is the process used implement this in JavaScript?
+### If you want to shorten an object property and supply a value to that property, what is the process used to implement this in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If, you want to shorten a property and supply a value to a property.
-We can combine both with a colon and assign shortened property name.
+  <div><strong>Interview Response:</strong> If you want to shorten a property and supply a value to a property, we can combine both with a colon and assign a shortened property name.
 The semi-colon sets the new shortened property name, and the assignment operator assigns a new value.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />